ckemere/TreadmillTracker/ClientSide/README.md

 ### Using the Raspberry Pi interface
+When plugged into the Raspberry pi, the serial device is `/dev/ttyAMA0`, which is different from the default for the FT230 driver, which is `/dev/ttyUSB0`!

 To control GPIO with the Raspberry Pi, there are a number of libraries.
 Our favorite, `pigpio` is not yet working with a 64-bit kernel.
 The new kernel library for IO